prikhi/AcornAccounting/docs/source/specs/design/screens.rst

 This Page mimics the :ref:`Add Journal Entry Page <Add Journal Entry Page Design>`, except for some differences in fields.

-The entry fields will also include an Account, Payee, ACH Payment, Check Number and Amount.
+The entry fields will also include an Account, Payee, :term:`ACH` Payment, Check Number and Amount.
 The Accounts field will be limited to Accounts that are Bank Accounts.
 The Transaction table will contain a single Amount field instead of Credit and Debit fields.

 *Case 2*